louiscolinet/PhenoHive/README.md

 - "growth": the growth of the plant (in pixels).
 - "picture": the picture of the plant (in base64 format).
 - "status": the status of the station.
 - "error_time": the time of the last error.
 - "error_message": the last error message.

 ### Logging and error handling

 The system logs are saved in [logs](logs) folder, with the time and date of the log as the filename.
 If the logging level is not given as argument when starting the station, the default level is DEBUG.

-When an error occurs, the system will register the error message and time using the `register_error` method of the PhenoHiveStation class.
+When an error occurs, the system will register the error message and time using the `register_error` method of the PhenoStation class.
 The error message will be logged, displayed on the LCD screen, and the status will be set to red.
 Critical steps, such as when collecting the weight or taking a picture, will be wrapped in a try/except block to catch any error and register it.
 However, unexpected errors can still occur.
 In this case, the system will try to catch and register the error, but if more than 10 unexpected errors are encountered, the system will raise a RuntimeError and restart (if the [phenohive.service](tools/phenohive.service) is set to restart on failure).